- Accepted Student Checklist

 Every student should apply because the only way to find out if you’re eligible is to fill out the Free Application for Federal Student Aid (FAFSA).
 Explore the Financial Aid section of our site for more information about financial aid and scholarships — and the steps for applying.
 Most scholarship applications require a current FAFSA to be on file.
 Returning students please remember, you must reapply each year.

-Once you're accepted into your BAS specialization of choice, you must complete a Bachelor's Orientation and meet with a BAS Advisor prior to registering for your first semester of classes.
-BAS Orientation ensures that you understand the policies and processes related to the BAS specializations.
-At the BAS advising session, you will review a personalized course plan to aid in registration.
-After your initial advising session is complete, you may register online via TitanWeb for all future semesters if you wish.
-Registration holds are placed on all accepted BAS student records until orientation and advising are completed.
+Once you are accepted into your Bachelor Degree of choice, you must complete a Bachelor's Orientation and meet with a Bachelor Degree Advisor prior to registering for your first semester of classes.
+Bachelor Degree Orientation ensures that you understand the policies and processes related to the Bachelor Degree specializations.
+At the Bachelor Degree advising session, you will review a personalized course plan to aid in registration.
+After your initial advising appointment, students are expected to register for courses online through the TitanWeb application after logging in to the myEFSC portal.
+Registration holds are placed on all accepted Bachelor Degree student records until orientation and advising are completed.

-If you have been accepted into an EFSC Bachelor's program you can complete these two requirements in the following ways:
+If you have been accepted into an EFSC Bachelor's program you can complete these two requirements in the following way:

-Option 1: Complete online orientation and schedule a separate BAS advising appointment.
+Complete online orientation and schedule a separate Bachelor Degree advising appointment.

-IMPORTANT: Students must be officially accepted into a BAS program in order to have access to the online orientation option.
+IMPORTANT: Students must be officially accepted into a Bachelor Degree program in order to have access to the online orientation option.
 It is NOT a step that can be completed prior to your acceptance.
-If you wish to register during your visit with a BAS Advisor, please complete the online orientation prior to your scheduled appointment time.
+Please complete the online orientation prior to your scheduled appointment time.

 Step 6: Register for classes, pay your fees, get your Student ID card, parking decal & books

-- Check out the Tuition & Fees link on the left for information on paying fees.
+- Visit the Tuition & Fees sections for information on paying fees.

 - Student ID cards are available at any EFSC Campus Security Office for free by presenting your class registration and a photo ID.
 This ID also will be your library card and replacing a lost card costs $10.

-- Bookstores are located on all four campuses.
-At least 30 days prior to the first day of class for each term, EFSC posts a list of each textbook required for each course offered at the institution during the upcoming term.
-You can find the list at the bookstore website's "Find Textbooks" page, which will include the International Standard Book Number (ISBN) for each required textbook or other identifying information, the title, all authors listed, publishers, edition number, copyright date and published date.
+- EFSC Bookstores offer on-campus service plus online ordering.
+At least 30 days prior to the first day of class for each term, EFSC posts a list of course materials required during the upcoming term.
+You can find the list at the bookstore's "Find Course Materials" page, which will include the International Standard Book Number (ISBN) for each required textbook or other identifying information, the title, all authors listed, publishers, edition number, copyright date and published date.
 Check with Financial Aid about help paying for books and check the Book Allowance availability schedule.